andreterceiro/dio-claro-spring--rest-api-with-java-spring/README.md

 - **@GetMapping, @PostMapping...**: related to some HTTP verbs;
 - **@RequestBody**: related to a JSON body converted to a specific object;
 - **@PathVariable**: related to a value of a variable receive through the URL of the request.

+I made [this video](https://youtu.be/zP5PCH5asPQ) to explain the REST API that we created.

+This is [the class](https://web.dio.me/course/criando-uma-api-rest-documentada-com-spring-web-e-swagger/learning/ce0b0876-dae5-49b8-986d-d1bc9781d96c?back=/track/coding-the-future-claro-java-spring-boot&tab=undefined&moduleId=undefined) that we showed us this content.